milena-t/PhD_chapter1/data/functional_annot_eval/my_thoughts.md

 - 7 GFs annotated as : uncharacterized
 - 6 GFs annotated as : detoxification
 - 4 GFs annotated as : Esterase and mating behavior
-- 3 GFs annotated as : transmembrane transport (toxin resistance)
-- 3 GFs annotated as : pheromone sensing
-- 3 GFs annotated as : odorant binding
-- 3 GFs annotated as : chromatin organization and transcription regulation
-- 2 GFs annotated as : Cuticular protein
-- 2 GFs annotated as : molting and development
-- 2 GFs annotated as : chitin-related
-- 2 GFs annotated as : sexual reproduction

 #### P_pyralis